 This principle of equality was not shared by Plato however.
 The father of Western political philosophy believed that myths used to justify inequalities of wealth and power were essential to preserve order and stability in society.
 He offered the following story: that each citizen was born with a certain kind of metal mixed in with his or her soul.
 Natural rulers had gold mixed with their soul, their soldiers and assistants had silver, and natural workers had either bronze or iron.
 According to a divine oracle, if the city were to be ruled by those who lacked gold in their soul, all would be ruined.

 This book tells the story of Toulon, today.

 Toulon is part of Portraits de Villes (City Portraits).
 Portraits de Villes is a collection of travel notebooks published by be-poles.
 The invited artist is offered a carte blanche to illustrate the city of their choice.
 Each city portrait is a unique journey, exposing a different rhythm, led by the individual vision of the artist.
 Irish photographer Daragh Soden was invited to participate with his chosen city of Toulon.

 Published by be-poles

-Softcover, presented in decorated paper
+Softcover, presented in decorated envelope